-In addition, while Corium has provided the FDA with responses to each of the observations made during the FDA's facility inspection, we expect that the FDA will re-inspect our manufacturing partner's facilities during its review of our planned resubmission before approval can be granted.
-The FDA has the authority to re-inspect SECURE clinical trial sites as part of a review of an NDA as well.
-The FDA may also determine that our responses to the manufacturing deficiencies in the 2017 CRL and Corium's responses to the manufacturing facility inspection objectionable conditions are not sufficient or require product development and additional analyses and/or studies and deny approval of the Twirla NDA on this basis as well.
-For example, the FDA could determine that we and Corium have not established comparability between the manufacturing process used in producing the clinical supplies for our SECURE clinical trial and the manufacturing process Corium plans to use to produce commercial supplies of Twirla, if approved, which in turn could require us and Corium to perform additional work, incur significant costs and delay the timeline for the resubmission of our NDA.
+While Corium has provided the FDA with responses to each of the observations made during the FDA's facility inspection in 2017, the sufficiency of these responses, as well as our responses concerning the quality control adhesion test methods and specifications, will be evaluated by the FDA after we resubmit the NDA for Twirla.
+We expect that the FDA will re-inspect our manufacturing partner's facilities during its review of our planned resubmission before approval can be granted.
+The FDA may determine that our responses to the manufacturing deficiencies in the 2017 CRL and Corium's responses to the past or future manufacturing facility inspection objectionable conditions are not sufficient or require product development and additional analyses and/or studies and deny approval of the Twirla NDA on this basis as well.
+For example, the FDA could determine that we and Corium have not established comparability between the manufacturing process used in producing the clinical supplies for our SECURE clinical trial and the manufacturing process Corium plans to use to produce commercial supplies of Twirla, if approved, or that we or Corium have not adequately addressed the FDA's 2017 CRL and PAI comments and findings, which in turn could require us and Corium to perform additional work, incur significant costs and delay the timeline for the resubmission of our NDA and/or approval of Twirla.
 The FDA may also find additional objectionable conditions upon re-inspection of the Corium facility.
-If the FDA does not approve the Corium facility for the manufacture of Twirla, or if Corium is not able to address the objectionable conditions found by the FDA, we may need to find an alternative supplier, which will take time and monetary expenditures, and which we may not be able to do on favorable terms to us or at all.
+If the FDA does not approve the Corium facility for the manufacture of Twirla, or if Corium is not able to address the objectionable conditions found by the FDA during past or future inspections, the FDA may deny approval of Twirla or we may need to find an alternative supplier, which will take time and monetary expenditures, and which we may not be able to do on favorable terms to us or at all.
+For more information on Twirla's manufacturing and regulatory history of Twirla, please see Part 1, Item 1, "Business-Twirla Clinical Develo